dscho/pagefind-xkcd-demo/content/comics/2024-12-20-exclusion-principle.md

 <span style="color:red">*5.
 Electrons are weird about each other*</span>

-[Caption below list:]
+[Caption below the panel:]

-Big news: Physicists have finally given up on trying to explain about the "exchange interaction" and agreed to just make the exclusion principle a force.
+Big news: Physicists have finally given up trying to explain about the "exchange interaction" and agreed to just make the exclusion principle a force.